pygeo/pycmbs/notes/restructuring.md

 # ISSUES
  * a lot of comments in the code
  * some multitask tests can be split into single method test with single assertion statement

+# QUESTIONS
+ * shall `benchmarking` be a part of pycmbs or a standalone project?